mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 ## 5. Tested configurations
 I have a **Sungrow SH10.RT** Inverter and a **PylonTech Force H1 battery with 14.4 kWh** updating frequently to the latest **Home Assistant** (> 2023.3).
 I try to thoroughly test features before releasing them, but I cannot test everything (e.g., backup capabilities, DO-related, ...)

-The Modbus register mapping is based on two documents the Sungrow support sent me (my current version is v1.0.25 from 12.01.2023).
+The Modbus register mapping is based on two documents the Sungrow support sent me (my current version is v1.0.25 from 12.01.2023.
+The changelogs from .23 to .25 only mention added device codes (*RT-20, *-V112 and *-V122).
 I am not sure if I am allowed to share the files, but you can search for them using their names.
 Let me know in the [github discussions](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/discussions), if there are newer versions available.

 ```
 Communication.Protocol.of.Residential.Hybrid.Inverter_V1.0.23_EN